Tavus-Engineering/tavus-pipecat-quickstart/README.md

 ![Tavus Hackathon Sponsor](images/image.png)

 **Tavus is proud to be sponsoring this year's hackathon!** We build APIs that let you create video agents, AI humans that can see, hear, and respond face-to-face in real time (and even take actions).
-Think "AI that actually looks you in the eye."

 You can use Tavus in two ways: